-igure 5.
-Double fluorescence of serial coronal sections for insulin-like growth factor 2 (Bmp7) and the suprachiasmatic nucleus marker RORα.
-Icell Presumptive suprachiasmatic nuclei area indicated by yellow dashed lines, optic chiasm region indicated by red dashed lines, white arrows indicate autofluorescence in blood vessels.
+Figure 5.
+Double fluorescence in situ hybridisation of serial 100 µm coronal sections through the E15.5 ventral diencephalon with probes specific for Bmp7 (green) and the suprachiasmatic nucleus marker Rorα (red).
+Sections were counterstained with DAPI (blue) to label cell nuclei.
+Presumptive suprachiasmatic nuclei area indicated by yellow dashed lines, optic chiasm region by red dashed lines, white arrows autofluorescence in blood vessels.
 3V – 3rd ventricle.
-Section thickness – 100µm, scale bar – 200µm, E15.5.
+Scale bar – 200µm, E15.5.

-ther meningeal factors, weak Sema3A expression in the ventral meninges
+Other meningeal factors, weak Sema3A expression in the ventral meninges

 Previous experiments in the lab had accumulated unanalyzed data for other meningeal factors with potential impact on the optic pathway namely: Semaphorin-3A (Sema3A), Slit3, Retinaldehyde dehydrogenase (Raldh1-3), and Retinol dehydrogenase 1 (Rdh1).
 For the analysis, coronal sections at age similar to E15.5 were needed in order for the data to be comparable to the one accumulated for Sema6A, Igf2, Tgfb2 and Bmp7.
 Sufficient n number for those criteria was only available for Sema3A (Table 1).
-Sema3A was weakly expressed in the ventral meninges near the optic chiasm.
+Sema3A was expressed weakly in the ventral meninges near the optic chiasm.
 There was no expression in the surrounding brain tissue (Fig. 5).

 Table 1.
 Analysis of existing data for other meningeal factors.
 The number of analysed images was restricted by lack of images of appropriate sections and insufficient n numbers.
 Inclusion criteria in green, exclusion criteria in red.